By Lauren Ferrone

 “We’ve been sitting on this beautiful property for 120 years.
 We started small and then thought ‘what can we do to make a big bang and get a ‘wow’ factor down here in Lake Breeze?'” she says.

-Making a big impact is the festival’s introduction of Big Tent city, which gives festival-goers the opportunity to camp out at the winery.
+Making a big impact was the festival’s introduction of Big Tent city in 2016, which gives festival-goers the opportunity to camp out at the winery.

 “I like to call it A-grade camping,” Kate laughs.
 “There’s not really any other accommodation in the region, so I think this will be a popular option,” she adds.

-There will also be a tasting trail where eight local businesses, including Fleurieu Milk Company and a chocolatier, will showcase their produce.
+A tasting trail will allow eight local businesses, including Fleurieu Milk Company and a chocolatier, to showcase their produce on the day.

 As for the name, Kate says it wasn’t quite as easy to pick.